Life or Choice?

 Joyce: To… have an abortion.

 Leif: And what exactly is abortion?
-We can’t play games with words if we want serious answers.
+We can’t play games with words and emotions if we want serious answers.
 We know preborn children are human beings, like you and me, in a different stage of life.

 Joyce: I hear you, but should a girl be forced to go through with a pregnancy forced upon her?